Harmonized System Codes Explained

 HS Code Explanatory Notes

-The HS Committee that is set up under the HS Convention convenes regularly to update the Explanatory Notes to the HS.
+The HS Committee that is under the HS Convention convenes regularly to update the Explanatory Notes to the HS.
 They issue opinions and rulings on specific goods.
 Although these notes, opinions and rulings are not legally binding, they provide useful guidance.

 Duty Rates and HS Codes